sritchie/cascalog-koans/README.md

 ## Usage

-Clone the project and run `script/run`.
+Clone the project, `lein deps` and `script/run`.
 This is inadequate, of course.
 More coming soon!

 ## License